sun sign Filby snow sign

 On 20th October 2009, we started publishing a weekly "Filby News" bulletin on the Village Voice page.

 Then we got to wondering what our forebears considered worthy of record and what they were doing one hundred and twenty years ago.
 This page is the result.
-From in January 2010 we have published, month by month, the Victorian equivalent of Village Voice starting with January 1890.
+Since January 2010 we have published, month by month, the Victorian equivalent of Village Voice starting with January 1890.

 Clubroom

-This building is a bit special as it is one of the last two 'clay lump' structures in the village.
+This building is a bit special as it is one of the last two structures in the village incorporating 'clay lump' in their construction.

 Clubs & Groups

-If you wish to publicise your club, or organisation, and it is based in Filby or relevant to our village, please email the webmaster.
+If you wish to publicise your club or organisation, and it is based in Filby or relevant to our village, please email the webmaster at the address at the bottom of every page.